 1. Less Physical Clutter.

 How often were dirty plates, bowls, and glassware left on my kitchen counter following a meal just waiting to be loaded in the dishwasher?
 Far more often than I would like to admit, that’s for sure.
-Each time, physical clutter was left on my kitchen counter, table, and sink.
+Physical clutter was left on my kitchen counter, table, and sink each time.